<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 Indirect mounting requires either flexible or rigid piping to be used to connect a pressure instrument to the manifold.
 To accomplish this connection, Ashcroft utilizes flexible capillary lines used with swivel adapters.

-Ashcroft V01 series manifolds are designed for remote mounting only.
-V02 and V03 series may be either direct or indirect mounted.
-When indirect mounting is required, two 1115 capillary lines and two MDV swivels adapters are required to complete the assembly as illustrated by Figure 2.
+• When indirect mounting is required, two 1115 capillary lines and two MDV swivel adapters are required to complete the assembly as illustrated by Figure 2.

 The ‘XA9’ connection code is used to allow Ashcroft to properly complete the assembly.
 Figure 2 shows an 1132 with side connections (not available for direct mounting) attached to the capillaries, attached to the MDV swivel adapters, which are then attached to the manifold.
+The ‘XA9’ code must also be used when indirect mounting is required for any differential pressure gauge or differential pressure switch.

 Liquid filling of the assembly is not required.
 Please consult an Ashcroft expert for proper coding and pricing on all parts of the assembly required.